foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/02_faq.md

 No, this is no longer necessary.
 You should be running the latest version of the Creation Kit.
 Go into your **root** folder, right-click **CreationKit.exe**, switch to the **Details** tab and you should have **Product version 1.5.73.0**.

 For a time it was necessary to use the executable and DLLs of the previous version (1.5.53) because **CK Fixes** was only working with that version of the Creation Kit.
 CK Fixes has since been updated.

+### Why don't Dragons burn away and turn to bones when I kill them?

+That's actually intended behaviour.
+If you dislike it, uncheck **Dragon Remains** in your mod order (30 IMMERSION).